sadiyameem/to-do-list/README.md

 - Task counter with completed and pending

 # Motivation
-I made this because I wanted to create something that can be helpful for me and others to stay organized and on top of the tthings that need to be done.
+I made this because I wanted to create something that can be helpful for me and others to stay organized and on top of the things that need to be done.

 # Challenges and Learning
 I learned how to make a functional app will learning HTML, CSS and Javascript.